-Mind provide crucial resources, information and support to those who are struggling with their mental health, and with the arrival of Covid-19 and lockdown restrictions, mental health has been under more pressure every day.
+Mind provides crucial resources, information and support to those who are struggling with their mental health.
+With the arrival of Covid-19 and lockdown restrictions, the service that Mind provides is absolutely critical.

 8 weeks into our challenge, we now have less than 500 miles left to go.

-As we enter the home stretch of our challenge, a few of us at Distinct have shared our motivations for supporting Mind as well as some recommendations that helped us to feel healthy and happy, or even just helped to occupy the time during lockdown.
+As we enter the home stretch, a few of us at Distinct have shared our motivations for supporting Mind, with some recommendations that helped us to feel healthy, happy, or even just helped to occupy the time during lockdown.

-I felt Mind is a great charity as there are more and more people struggling with mental wellness, and I think it’s great that people are sharing their struggles in life to help others.
-It is a great charity and close to home as a couple of family members struggle with mental health." - Michelle
+I felt Mind is a great charity as there are more and more people struggling with mental wellness.
+I think it’s great that people are sharing their struggles in life to help others.
+It is a great charity and close to home as a couple of family members struggle with mental health.”

 So far, we’ve reached £200 of our £750 target.
 If you would also like to show your support, you can visit our Justgiving page.
 This isn’t the first time we’ve set out to contribute to a charity (check out our CSR page), and our #milesformind campaign is simply the first of many this year.
 We’ll keep you posted!